Energy in Malta: Solar power

 Power generation from photovoltaic (PV) solar cells is increasing in Malta, with total kWp (kilowatt peak) capacity growing by 16.9% from 2017 to 2018.
 Domestic rooftop installations account for the overwhelming majority of PV installations, and hold 52.1% of total kWp capacity.
 As of December 2019, EU-funded government grants allowed households to reclaim 50% of the installation costs up to a value of €2,300 from the government.
 Grants for rooftop solar water heaters, which are popular in Malta, as well as solar feed-in tariffs are also available to help people consider the installation of solar panels.

 In October 2017, the Planning Authority approved the 'Solar Farm Policy', aimed at providing appropriate criteria for potential future utility-scale solar farm developments with minimal negative impacts on the landscape, particularly targeting disused quarries, car parks, industrial areas and large rooftops.
 Since then, multiple utility-scale solar farms been proposed to the planning authority.
-A 8,000 panel site has been approved at a disused landfill site near Birżebbuġa in February 2019.
+An 8,000 panel site has been approved at a disused landfill site near Birżebbuġa in February 2019.

 A 2018 pilot project led by MCAST was conducted to investigate the potential of floating off-shore solar farms to provide energy for Malta.